 How to get a job in Canada

 With a high standard of living and famously friendly culture, it’s no wonder graduates are drawn to Canada when starting their careers

 While you’ll always be able to find a seasonal job in the hospitality and tourism sectors for an experience of a lifetime in the world’s second-largest country, the competition will be fierce for permanent employment in the metropolitan areas.
 However, you have the potential to thrive in these areas of vibrancy and variety.

 Canadian employers will require a résumé rather than the UK standard CV and covering letter.
 A résumé is designed to be more concise and tailored to each individual job application.

-Taking a summer job in Canada is an ideal way to experience what the country has to offer, fitting an unforgettable experience around your studies ot taking a gap year to explore before choosing where you want to settle down.
+Taking a summer job in Canada is an ideal way to experience what the country has to offer, fitting an unforgettable experience around your studies or taking a gap year to explore before choosing where you want to settle down.

-The majority of summer jobs available in Canada are either in summer camps, retail or hospitality environments.
+The majority of summer jobs available in Canada are either in summer camps, retail, or hospitality environments.
 You'll be able to get a real feel for living and working in Canada and not just the tourist's experience.
-Some summer work organisations with opportunities in Canada include:
+Some summer work organizations with opportunities in Canada include:

 As a foreign national you'll need an International Experience Canada (IEC) working holiday visa to carry out summer work in Canada.

 If you are a holder of a Bachelor’s degree, and are fluent in English, and have hands-on teaching experience, becoming an English tutor may be the job for you.

-English being one of Canada's official languages, demand is relatively low for international English teachers.
-Canadian citizens are at a greater advantage for filling teaching positions, however there are a number of opportunities in Canada's larger cities, such as Toronto and Vancouver, for Teaching English as a Foreign Language (TEFL) certified candidates.
+Since English is one of Canada's official languages, the demand is relatively low for international English teachers.
+Canadian citizens are at a greater advantage for filling teaching positions, however, there are a number of opportunities in Canada's larger cities, such as Toronto and Vancouver, for Teaching English as a Foreign Language (TEFL) certified candidates.